 Run Dog Run Farm

 (401) 662-1672 | firstname.lastname@example.org

 Small family farm in Westport, MA specializing in healthy, all natural products.
-Selling eggs, local honey, chicken, turkey, and veggies and fruits.
+Selling eggs, local honey, chicken, and turkey.
 Also offering petting zoo and doggy day care.

 222 Old Bedford Rd